What’s special about The Menninger Clinic?

 Patient rooms are spacious, comfortable rooms equipped with a queen-size bed, ample storage space, a built-in desk, upholstered reading chair and private bathroom.
 Large windows admit abundant light.

-Rooms are private.
+Rooms for adult patients are private.
 For adolescents, we encourage socialization so their rooms are semi-private with a common wall separating the sleeping areas, and each patient has their own private bathroom.

 Is smoking permitted?

 The Menninger Clinic strives to maintain an optimal healing environment that fosters health promotion and supports the well-being of our patients and their families, as well as our faculty and staff.
-Menninger became a smoke-free campus in 2015.
+Menninger is smoke-free.
 We help our patients who use tobacco by providing smoking cessation treatment and information to meet the individual needs of each patient.

 Can Menninger help me find a therapist near my home?